vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 <alert type="info">

-  It is not necessary to provide a prefix (such as `mdi:`) for icons from the default set
+  It is not necessary to provide a prefix (such as `mdi:`) for icons from the default icon set

 </alert>